-16. Microbe Bombs FW (captur stored in a hai were microbe bo ed 1 Mar vic AMMERN) saw appr one hundred 250 kg bombs 1 at Flughorst Cst, MAGDELBURG.
-FW was told that these mbs.
-As describ front and one is is an empty les which a tube is is screwed into have been store ed to PW, the bomb has two detonating chambers (one in n back) with 2 side fuzes.
-In the center of the shell d lined chamber with threaded opening on the side into screwed.
-The opening has 8 threads and when the tube the last thread it is opened and the microbes which d in the tube escape into the chamber.
-The opening is sneared with a gelatinous substance to prevent the escape of germs.
+16. Microbe Bombs

+PW saw appr one hundred 250 kg bombs stored in a hall at Flughorst Ost, MAGDEBURG.
+PW was told that these were microbe bombs.

+As described to PW, the bomb has two detonating chambers (one in front and one in back) with 2 side fuses.
+In the center of the shell is an empty lead lined chamber with threaded opening on the side into which a tube is screwed.
+The opening has 8 threads and when the tube is screwed into the last thread it is opened and the microbes which have been stored in the tube escape into the chamber.
+The opening is smeared with a gelatinous substance to prevent the escape of germs.